 Some boreholes have been drilled in the project area.
-Available records were studied for 4 boreholes within a radius of about 15.5-km from the present site.
-Results of the data inventory are presented in Table 4.1.
+Available records were studied for 4 boreholes within a radius of about 5.1-km from the present site.
+Results of the data inventory are presented in Table 4.1 while the approximate location of the boreholes has been indicated in Figure 4.1.